Prime Minister's economic advisor: Draft ordinance on tightening insolvency legislation, under discussion at Government

-Darius Valcov, Prime Minister's economic advisor, has announced that a draft ordinance on tightening of the legislation for insolvency filing is under discussion in the Government, accordind to Agerpres.
+Darius Valcov, Prime Minister's economic advisor, has announced that a draft ordinance on tightening of the legislation for insolvency filing is under discussion in the Government.

 He told Antena 3 TV station that the tax amnesty is "being done," "it is not discussed," and if a decision is made in this respect, it was however included in the governance program.